libsdl-org/SDL/docs/README-highdpi.md

 SDL 3.0 has new support for high DPI displays.
-All interfaces use the platform's native coordinates unless otherwise specified.
+Interfaces provided by SDL uses the platform's native coordinates unless otherwise specified.

 To reconcile platform differences in their approach to high-density scaling, SDL provides the following interfaces:
 - `SDL_GetWindowSize()`          retrieves the window dimensions in native coordinates.